-Revenue from Contracts with Customers-In May 2014, the Financial Accounting Standards Board (the "FASB") issued comprehensive new revenue recognition guidance.
+Revenue from Contracts with Customers-In May 2014, the FASB issued comprehensive new revenue recognition guidance.
 The guidance requires a company to recognize revenue when it transfers promised services to customers in an amount that reflects the consideration to which the company expects to be entitled in exchange for those services and requires enhanced disclosures.
 The guidance also changes the accounting for certain contract costs, including whether they may be offset against revenue in the consolidated statements of operations.
-On July 9, 2015, the FASB approved the deferral of the effective date of the new revenue guidance by one year to annual reporting periods beginning after December 15, 2017, with early adoption being permitted for annual periods beginning after December 15, 2016.
+On July 9, 2015, the FASB approved the deferral of the effective date of the new revenue guidance by one year to annual reporting periods beginning after December 15, 2017.
 The guidance may be adopted using a full retrospective approach or a modified cumulative effect approach.
-During 2016, the FASB issued additional clarifications for certain aspects of the new revenue recognition guidance.
-The Company currently expects to adopt the revenue recognition guidance in the first quarter of 2018.
-The Company's implementation efforts include the identification of revenue within the scope of the guidance and the evaluation of revenue contracts.
-The Company also continues to evaluate both the timing of revenue recognition and the presentation of certain contract costs.
+The Company adopted the revenue recognition guidance upon its effective date of January 1, 2018 using the modified cumulative effect approach.
+The Company's adoption efforts included the identification of revenue within the scope of the guidance and the evaluation of revenue contracts.